303 Graphene Nano Spray Coating

 And another good video as a guide on how to prep and use the product.
-My only notation on this one, is that I have another product I use for paint correction if needed.
-And I will discuss that one in a separate article in the near future.
+My only notation on this one is that I have another product I use for paint correction if needed.
+And I will discuss that one in a separate article soon depending on.
 Paint correction steps and products employed though, greatly depends upon the condition of the paint in that section of what you are working on at that time.
 Thus, near impossible to recommend any one product line or pad to use naturally...
 I do agree with the DJ in this video though, and to always start with the softest polish or compound 1st, and go with a more aggressive one for that section you are working with "as needed" and not the entire Truck or Boat you are working on:

-As for myself, I am very pleased with the results of 303 Graphene Nano Spray Coating and IF the proper paint prep steps are taken, feel quite sure, you will see awesome results yourself and more important!
+As for myself, I am very pleased with the results of 303 Graphene Nano Spray Coating and IF the proper paint prep steps are taken, feel quite sure, you will see awesome results yourself and more importantly!
 Protection that wears like Iron not only for your 4-wheeled Toys and Tow units.
-But, cross applications on items like your Outboards, metal work and Fiberglass Hulls which I will be testing and reporting back upon myself here in the very near future.
-I currently have it on my Yamaha Outboard and other parts of our Skiff and so far, very pleased with the results and the quicker clean up it has provided!
+But, cross applications on items like your Outboards, metal work, and Fiberglass Hulls which I will be testing and reporting back upon myself here very soon.
+I currently have it on my Yamaha Outboard and other parts of our Skiff and so far, very pleased with the results and the quicker cleanup it has provided!

-And unlike the cost of many of these types of products (mostly Ceramic / Sio2 type of coatings) the price point is just great.
-When you see coatings like this run into the range of $200.00 plus a bottle...
+And unlike the cost of many of these types of products (mostly Ceramic / Sio2 type of coatings), the price point is just great.
+When you see Coatings like this run into the range of $200.00 plus a bottle...
 Being able to get a quality coating in the $20.00 range is just phenomenal!
-Even IF you only get a year or so of protection from it which is not a problem for myself.
-This since I will just reapply it every 6 months or so.
+Even IF you only get a year or so of protection from it which is not a problem for me.
+This is since I will just reapply it every 6 months or so.
 Even then, I can buy and have on hand, a lot of 303 Graphene Nano coating for that very same dollar investment sure!

-303 now has come up with a Graphene Instant detailer that you can use as a drying aid to really help keep your coating in top condition in between applications.
-My thinking, is that the Graphene detailer will really help extend the life of the original coating application.
+303 now has come up with a Graphene Instant detailer that you can use as a drying aid to help keep your coating in top condition in between applications.
+My thinking is that the Graphene detailer will help extend the life of the original coating application.

-More on the newer detailer product on this video:
+More on the newer detailer product in this video:

 Now, you can find out more about both of these products on these links: